Emmanuel Célestin Suhard: Episcopal ministry

 On 6 July 1928 Suhard was appointed Bishop of Bayeux-Lisieux by Pope Pius XI.
 He received his episcopal consecration on the following 3 October from Bishop Grellier, with Bishops Florent de La Villerabel and Constantin Chauvin serving as co-consecrators.

 Pius XI later appointed Suhard to become the Archbishop of Reims on 23 December 1930, and created him cardinal in the consistory of 16 December 1935.
 Suhard was one of the cardinal electors who participated in the 1939 papal conclave that selected Pope Pius XII, who named him Archbishop of Paris on 11 May 1940.

 During World War II, the cardinal was briefly detained in his archiepiscopal residence by German forces on 26 June 1940.
 He subsequently addressed a dispatch to Hitler on 26 October 1941 to save the hostages of Nantes and Châteaubriant.
-He was a supporter of Philippe Petain and presided over a number of quasi-political services in Notre-Dame Cathedral during the war, including a service for victims of RAF bombings attended by Petain, whom the Cardinal greeted upon his arrival, in April 1944.
+He was a supporter of Philippe Pétain and presided over a number of quasi-political services in Notre-Dame Cathedral during the war, including a service for victims of RAF bombings attended by Pétain, whom the Cardinal greeted upon his arrival, in April 1944.
 Suhard also presided over the funeral, again at Notre-Dame, of Vichy Minister and propagandist Philippe Henriot who had been murdered in his office by resistance fighters.

 From 1945 to 1948, he was president of the Assembly of Cardinals and Archbishops of France and thus the spokesman of the Church in France.
 He then served as the assembly's vice-president, under Cardinal Achille Liénart, until 1949.